 Here’s how a root canal is performed, step by step, to help you better understand exactly what you can expect during treatment.

-- Your dentist will then use a very small tool, such as a small drill, to access the inside of the tooth by creating an opening in the top portion of the tooth.
+- Your dentist will then use a very small tool, typically a small drill, to access the inside of the tooth by creating an opening in the top portion of the tooth.

 - Next, the dentist will use tiny tools to clear away the damaged and diseased pulp from the inside of the tooth.